This script is available in scripts/consult_environments.py

 Note

-For more information about the available actuators in an environment, execute a default control with Sinergym directly (empty action space) and see data_available.txt generated.
+For more information about the available actuators in an environment, execute a default control with Sinergym directly (i.e., with an empty action space) and check the file data_available.txt generated.

 In Sinergym, the environment’s observation and action spaces are defined through the arguments time_variables, variables, meters, and actuators.
-The observation space, composed of time_variables, variables, and meters, is automatically generated.
-The action space, defined by the actuators, requires explicit definition to establish the range of values supported by the Gymnasium interface or the number of discrete values in a discrete environment.
+While the observation space (composed of time_variables, variables, and meters) is automatically generated, the action space (defined by the actuators) requires explicit definition to establish the range of values supported by the Gymnasium interface or the number of discrete values in a discrete environment.

 *EnergyPlus* API components that compose observation and action spaces in *Sinergym*.

-The action_space argument adheres to the Gymnasium standard and must be a continuous space (gym.spaces.Box) due to the EnergyPlus simulator’s continuous value requirement.
-It’s crucial that this definition aligns with the previously defined actuators, with Sinergym highlighting any inconsistencies.
+The action_space argument adheres to the Gymnasium standard and must be a continuous space (gym.spaces.Box) due to the EnergyPlus simulator’s continuous values requirements.
+It’s crucial that this definition aligns with the previously defined actuators.
+In any case, Sinergym will highlight any inconsistencies.

 Note

-To adapt an environment to Gymnasium’s Discrete, MultiDiscrete, or MultiBinary spaces, akin to our predefined discrete environments, consult the section DiscretizeEnv and the example in Environment Discretization Wrapper.
+To adapt an environment to Gymnasium’s Discrete, MultiDiscrete, or MultiBinary spaces, similar to our predefined discrete environments, see section DiscretizeEnv and the example in Action discretization wrapper.

 Important